varunaditya27/NeoChyrp/README.md

     ```
     The application should now be running at [http://localhost:3000](http://localhost:3000).

+#### Asset Delivery Note

+All uploaded assets (images, audio, video, files) are served via `/api/assets/:id` for public access.
+If you encounter 403 errors, ensure your Supabase storage bucket is public and you are using asset IDs (not raw URLs) in your content.
+See the [docs/FEATHER_SAMPLE_CONTENT.md](docs/FEATHER_SAMPLE_CONTENT.md) for examples.

 ### One-Command Bootstrap

 For convenience, you can use the helper scripts in the `scripts/` directory to perform all the setup steps at once.